Recruitment for research: prime your user research for success

 Tip: ensure the people you’re testing haven’t already taken part in user testing in the last year as this could bias their answers

-How to write a screener for user research participants
+How to write a screener for research participants

-As part of the recruitment process you will need to ask lots of questions to make sure you get the right participants.
+As part of the user research recruitment process you'll need to ask lots of questions to make sure you get the right participants.
 For example:

 Q: How long have you been a customer with us?